seyhajin/monkey2/modules/monkey/docs/language/expressions.md

 * If either operand is ULong, the other is converted to ULong.
 * Else if either operand is Long, the other is converted to Long.
-* Else if either operand is UInt, the other is converted to UInt.
 * Else if either operand is unsigned, both are converted to UInt.
 * Else both operands are converted to Int.